DevExpress/testcafe/CONTRIBUTING.md

 7. Add regression tests to appropriate sections if you are fixing a bug.
 To find these sections, search for `Regression` in the code.

-    For new functionality, add unit and/or functional tests.
+    For new functionality, add unit/functional tests.

 8. Fetch upstream changes and rebase your branch onto `master`.

-9. Before you submit a pull request, run tests to check that everything works.
+9. Run tests to check that everything works.

     ```sh
     gulp test-server